theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 In this example, we find instances of the word *Ende* but which are not preceded by the word *Zu*, because the phrase *Zu Ende* is very common.
 It is Beck's usual translation of *šlem*, a scribal note in the mss. typical at the end of a *madrāšâ* or collection of *madrāšê*.
 Being a scribal note, it is of no interest for understanding Ephrem's word usage, so we exclude it in the present inquiry.

 Doing this requires the use of a negative lookbehind, which is not a feature of basic or extended regular expressions.[@grep2023b; @fitzgerald2012, p.
 78.]
-Thus we must invoke `pdfgrep`{.bash} with perl compatible regular expressions, a more sophisticated tool.
-We invoke it via the `-P` flag.
+Thus we must use perl compatible regular expressions, a more sophisticated tool.
+We invoke them via the `-P` flag.
 The negative lookbehind itself is `(?<! . . .)` and the negative lookahead is `(?! . . .)`.
 This excludes matches in which the word *Ende* is preceded or followed by the most common patterns we wish to exclude.

-But there's still a problem.
+A problem remains, however.
 OCR'ed texts often have inconsistent whitespace between words, and thus there are still some passages in which the undesired matches are included due to variable whitespace.
 Lookbehinds and Lookaheads require fixed length strings, so we cannot account for the variability that way.
 Thus we pipe the results into a second invocation of `grep` to filter out any instances of *Zu* remaining.
 The inversion flag `-v` accomplishes this nicely.
 The result is not perfect, but it excludes a sufficient number of false positives that any remaining ones can be discovered manually.

 Here's a version that omits the `-C` flag, which is not useful when using the command in a pipeline to produce a report.